nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sort the displayed students: `sort`

-Sorts the list of students in the Student's Details panel by the specified `TYPE` and `ORDER`.
+Sorts the list of students in the Student List by the specified `TYPE` and `ORDER`.

 Format: `sort TYPE [ORDER]`